 The component qualifier allows the location to be more finely specified for scalars and vectors, down to the individual components within a location that are consumed.
 It is a compile-time error to use component without also specifying the location qualifier (order does not matter).
 The components within a location are 0, 1, 2, and 3.
 A variable or block member starting at component N will consume components N, N+1, N+2, ... up through its size.
 It is a compile-time error if this sequence of components gets larger than 3.
-For example:

-''' // a consumes components 2 and 3 of location 4 layout(location = 4, component = 2) in vec2 a;

-// b consumes component 1 of location 4 layout(location = 4, component = 1) in float b;

-// ERROR: c overflows components 2 and 3

-layout(location = 3, component = 2) in vec3 c;

-'''
+A scalar double will consume two of these components, and a dvec2 will consume all four components available within a location.
+A dvec3 or dvec4 can only be declared without specifying a component.
+A dvec3 will consume all four components of the first location and components 0 and 1 of the second location.
+This leaves components 2 and 3 available for other component-qualified declarations.

+''' // a consumes components 2 and 3 of location 4 layout(location = 4, component = 2) in vec2 a; // b consumes component 1 of location 4 layout(location = 4, component = 1) in float b; // ERROR: c overflows component 3 layout(location = 3, component = 2) in vec3 c; // d consumes components 2 and 3 of location 5 layout(location = 5, component = 2) in double d; // ERROR: e overflows component 3 of location 6 layout(location = 6, component = 2) in dvec2 e; // ERROR: f overlaps with g layout(location = 7, component = 0) double f; layout(location = 7, component = 1) float g; layout(location = 8) in dvec3 h; // components 0,1,2 and 3 of location 8 // and components 0 and 1 of location 9 layout(location = 9, component = 2) in float i; // okay, compts 2 and 3 '''